amplitude/storybook-addon-amplitude/README.md

 ## Event Taxonomy

-This storybook addon emits events to Amplitude on two different occasions, when a user switches to a new page and when a user changes a story's args.
+### User navigates to a new page

-When a user switches to a new page, this addon emits an event that looks like this:
+When a user switches to a new page, this add-on emits an event to Amplitude that looks like this:

 ```
 {